-The timing and amount of capital expenditures will directly affect the amount of cash available to pay dividends to shareholders.
+The timing and amount of capital expenditures directly affect the amount of cash available to pay dividends to shareholders.
 Dividends may be reduced, or even eliminated, at times when significant capital or other expenditures are made.
-Swiss Water expects to utilize internally generated and external funds to finance the capital costs associated with the new production facility and future growth, which may affect the amount of cash available to pay dividends to shareholders.
+Swiss Water expects to utilize internally generated and external funds to finance the capital costs associated with the new production facility and future growth.
+Such outflows affect the amount of cash available to pay dividends to shareholders.
+As significant capital expenditures were incurred in 2020, the company suspended its dividend.